 /boot partition and the kernel will use the root filesystem on the usb disk.

 Be aware of a few things, though.

-- Your initrd image (which you must have, if you have your root partition under LVM) must include everything that is necessary to load usb devices before mounting the root partition
+- Your initrd image (which you must have, if you have your root partition under LVM) must include everything that is necessary to load usb devices before mounting the root partition (mkinitramfs in Debian does)

 - Current mkinitramfs in Debian has a quite annoying bug, that makes impossible to have an LVM root partition on an usb disk: most of the time, the usb disk is detected after initialization of LVM.
 If that happens to you, you’re not screwed: you can add

 break=mountto the kernel command line, and while you have a shell prompt, wait for the usb disk to come up and just exit the shell, it will continue the boot scripts and initialize LVM properly.
 On a recent enough initramfs, you can also specify